Slicing dashboards

 Slicing is a mechanism that impacts only tiles and only when specified at the tile level.
 When a tile is sliced, its input table (found as the common table among all its input vectors) gets partitioned across every single slice.
 The resulting tile is computed separately for each slice.
 Finally, the slice selector allows you to pick which slice gets displayed in the dashboard itself.

-can be called at most once in an Envision script.
+The table Slices can be defined at most once in an Envision script.

-behaves like it does for any aggregator, the only limitation being that the number of slices is limited to 200,000.
-In particular, it is possible to use multiple vectors through the usual syntax by [expr1, expr2, expr3]
+The option by behaves like it does for any aggregator, the only limitation being that the number of slices is limited to 200,000.
+In particular, it is possible to use multiple vectors through the usual syntax by [expr1, expr2, expr3].

-accepts a second argument to specify a label (the first argument is the name, see above).
+The creation of the table Slices accepts an optional subtitle to specify a label (the first argument is the name, see above).
 The label can be used to enrich the slice selector as illustrated by:

 table Products = with